AdamH207/Microservice/README.md

 # Microservice
 Installation & Deployment
+- install requirements
-    - activate virtual environment and run python app.py
+- run python app.py

 For testing a good way is to install Postman tool.